 Using this VPN really couldn't be any easier.
 Clicking a big button connects you to the best server for your location, and you can start browsing right away.
 Click the button again to disconnect.
 Who needs a manual?

 You can switch to another location in a couple of clicks.
-US and UK servers aren't included with the free plan, but you do get access to Canada, Chile, the Czech Republic, France, Germany, India, Netherlands, Russian Federation, Singapore, Spain, Sweden and Turkey.
+US and UK servers aren't included with the free plan, but you do get access to Canada, Germany, India, Netherlands, Russian Federation and Singapore.

 Still, Hotspot Shield's registration-free simplicity and range of locations is appealing, and overall it's well worth a try.
 If you'd like to upgrade, Hotspot Shield's Elite plan drops the ads, gets you more locations, coverage for multiple devices, unlimited data and cloud-based malware protection.
-Prices start at £6 ($7.50) a month, and at the time of writing you can get lifetime usage for £120 ($150).
-The latter could work out to be a great deal in the end.
+Prices start at $2.99 (£2.25) a month (billed biennially).

 A free VPN which doesn’t cap your data usage